Victiniiiii/ForgingPerfectGemstoneCalculater-Tkinter/README.md

 - profit per day but needs user to enter the quick forge hotm skill level
 - darker tones of red and green according to the profit
 - add profit option for flawless gems
+- options for buy order and sell order